 Do not be put off or made to feel guilty for racing because of advice from people who don't possess the coaching skill-set to be able to incorporate a healthy race schedule into your training, while still being able to peak for your big events.

 As for the criticism of the current professionals and 'what goes through their minds' as they plan their race schedule - it's frustrating on a number of levels.

-It’s unfortunate many people giving such advice never had to feel the fire of racing to support themselves like we witnessed in Australia during the 90s.
-Yes, this generation saw many ‘over-racing’ individuals who would go on to have short careers: Crowie (Craig Alexander), Macca (Chris McCormack), Welchy (Greg Welch), Croc (Brad Bevan), Miles Stewart being just some who would prematurely burn out into their mid-30s or later…
+It's unfortunate many people giving the ‘don’t race too much’ advice never had to feel the fire of racing to support themselves like we witnessed in Australia during the 90s.
+Yes, this generation saw many 'over-racing' individuals who would go on to have short careers: Crowie (Craig Alexander), Macca (Chris McCormack), Welchy (Greg Welch), Croc (Brad Bevan), Miles Stewart being just some who would prematurely burn out into their mid-30s or later...